 Official transcripts showing completion of 60 units and the 4 basic subjects must be postmarked or hand delivered to Admissions and Records by the following due dates:

 STAR Act students with a verifiable Associate Degree for Transfer (AA-T or AS-T) will be admitted only when CSUN receives official transcripts showing 60 transferable graded units, a minimum GPA of 2.00 or better, completion of the 4 basic subject requirements, and the AA-T or AS-T degree posted.
-All course work must be completed by the end of the fall 2015 term.
+All course work must be completed by the end of the spring 2016 term for fall 2016 admission.

 Send official transcripts to: